Gluing restricted nerves of $\infty$-categories: Simplicial sets and -categories

-\item An \emph{$\infty$-category} (resp.\ Kan complex) is a simplicial set $\cC$ such that $\cC\to *$ has the right lifting property with respect to all inclusions $\Lambda^n_k\subseteq\Delta^n$ with $0<k<n$ (resp.\ $0\le k\le n$).
+\item An \emph{$\infty$-category} (resp.\ Kan complex) is a simplicial set $\cC$ such that $\cC\to \Delta^0$ has the right lifting property with respect to all inclusions $\Lambda^n_k\subseteq\Delta^n$ with $0<k<n$ (resp.\ $0\le k\le n$).
 In other words, a simplicial set $\cC$ is an $\infty$-category (resp.\ Kan complex) if and only if every map $\Lambda^n_k\to\cC$ with $0<k<n$ (resp.\ $0\le k\le n$) can be extended to a map $\Delta^n\to\cC$. \end{itemize} \end{definition}

-Note that a Kan complex is a simplicial set.
-The lifting property in the definition of $\infty$-category was first introduced (under the name of ``restricted Kan condition'') by Boardman and Vogt \cite[Definition IV.4.8]{BV}.
+Note that a Kan complex is an $\infty$-category.
+The lifting property in the definition of $\infty$-category was first introduced (under the name of ``restricted Kan condition'') by Boardman and Vogt \cite{BV}*{Definition IV.4.8}.